cwc22/F123/README.md

 # Fantasy F1

 ## About
-A simple website to pick projected qualifying order as well as race results in order to compete with friends.
+A simple website to pick projected qualifying order and race results in order to compete with friends.

 ## Tech
 - React